 Burt Reynolds and Kathleen Turner from the lamest of the Front Page Remakes, Switching Channels.
 Still courtesy of the Detroit Free Press web site.

 The fourth time was not the charm.
 Reynolds and Turner in Switching Channels were just wrong for the material, and the work is so deeply rooted in newspaper lore that the conversion to TV seemed forced, and the gender switch (Turner played Hildy) was derivative.
 Christopher Reeve was excellent as the boyfriend, however.

-I can't summarize This film better than the now-defunct Detroit Free Press Journalism Movie Page:
+I can't summarize This film better than the Detroit Free Press Journalism Movie Page:

 The tagline, as noted at the Internet Movie Database, is an absolute classic:

 Suppose you picked up this morning's newspaper and your life was a front page headline...
 And everything they said was accurate...
 But none of it was true